weaver360/360-tutorial/ReadMe.md

  See that id in assets is same as src in your curved-image component.
  Start adding code at line 38.

- Once you’ve changed the code in **gallery.html**, click on this link to make sure the images appears: https://pages.github.ncsu.edu/smsejwan/360-tutorial/gallery.html
+ Once you’ve changed the code in **gallery.html**, click on this link to make sure the image appears: https://pages.github.ncsu.edu/YOUR_USERNAME/360-tutorial/gallery.html

- If Images do not appear we can help you troubleshoot.
+ If the image does not appear, we can help you troubleshoot.

-### Task 4: Our next task is to add 360 image file for each image to Demo folder. ([helper video](https://youtu.be/WbdNPDK2rak))
+### Task 4: Add the 360 image file to a Demo folder. ([helper video](https://youtu.be/WbdNPDK2rak))

 Go to https://github.com/Your_Username/360-tutorial/tree/master/demos

-Here we have to create a folder for each 360 view.
+There needs to be a folder for each 360 image.
+Each folder has its own .html file, Javascript, and assets folder.

-As you can see there are already 6 folders created in this view.
+As you can see, there are already 6 folders created in this view, which means there can be up to 6 images in this gallery (before you have to start adding more folders).

-We need to go to each folder and make two changes.
+Since you are adding a third image to the gallery, you will need to go into folder 3 and make two changes:
-The first change is in /demos/3/assets/
+The first change is in /demos/3/assets/.
+Click on the assets folder inside of folder 3.

-Add your image that is the 1st image in your gallery.
+Add your image (3.jpg) by uploading it to the assets folder.
+Click "Upload files" button and select 3.jpg from your computer.
+Commit this change.

-The second change: Open https://github.com/Your_Username/360-tutorial/blob/master/demos/3/index.html And add Assets for our image and change the corresponding component.
+The second change: Now go into Folder 3 and open the index.html file.
-And make the necessary change on line 13 and 31 of the above file.

 At line 13:
 ```
 <img id="background" src="assets/1-bg.jpg">
 ```
-Change 1-bg to the name of image you just added to the assets folder.
+Change *1-bg* to the name of image you just added to the assets folder.
 (Ex: 3.jpg)

 And at line 31:
 ```